Fast radio bursts at the dawn of the 2020s

 \subsection{A much larger host galaxy sample}

-With close to 20 FRB hosts known, it has become apparent that FRBs can be found in a wide range of galaxy types with different total stellar mass, metallicity and star-formation rate \citep{heintz_2020_apj,mannings_2020_arxiv}.
+With close to two dozen FRB hosts known, it has become apparent that FRBs can be found in a wide range of galaxy types with different total stellar mass, metallicity and star-formation rate \citep{heintz_2020_apj,mannings_2021_apj,bhandari_2021_arxiv}.
 A much larger sample is needed, however, to look for preferences to certain galaxy types, which will also inform the possibility of FRB sub-populations with distinct physical origins.
 Thus far, no FRB has been found coincident with a starburst galaxy, but perhaps some exceptionally young, energetic and active sources can be found in such environments.
 Searches of nearby starburst galaxies, like M82, should continue since young and nearby FRBs may provide important multi-wavelength detections or constraints.
 Here too, higher radio frequencies may be needed to peer into the depths of star forming regions where young FRBs may live.

-With a large ($>100-1000$) sample of host galaxies, the statistical properties of the local environments and host DM contribution will also be better known.
-This is important for understanding how ``cleanly'' FRBs can serve as cosmological probes \citep{macquart_2020_natur}.
-It may be the case that some FRBs are good probes of the IGM and CGM, while others are better probes of their local environment or reside in dense massive halos \citep{rafieiravandi_2021_arxiv}.
+With a large ($>$100--1000) sample of host galaxies, the statistical properties of the local environments and host DM contribution will also be better known.
+This is important for understanding how `cleanly' FRBs can serve as cosmological probes \citep{macquart_2020_natur}.
+It may be the case that some FRBs are good probes of the IGM and CGM, while others are better probes of their local environment or reside in dense massive halos \citep{rafieiravandi_2021_apj,niu_2021_arxiv}.